leapwork/TeamCity/README.md

  - Run automation flows in your TeamCity build tasks
  - Automatically receive results
  - Build status based results
- - Write tests trace to build output log
- - Smart UI

 # Installing
 - Use maven.
 - Command: mvn package
-- Or simply install zip-file from the "target" folder: Copy the zip plugin package into the {TeamCity Data Directory}/plugins directory (Default path: C:\ProgramData\JetBrains\TeamCity\plugins).
+- Or simply install Leapwork.zip file from the "Releases" section: Copy the Leapwork.zip plugin package into the {TeamCity Data Directory}/plugins directory (Default path: C:\ProgramData\JetBrains\TeamCity\plugins).
 - If you have an earlier version of the plugin in the directory, remove it.
 - Alternatively, use the Administration -> Plugins List -> Upload plugin zip -> Choose File -> Choose that zip-file -> Press Upload plugin zip